Synchronous vs asynchronous learning refers to different types of online courses and degree programs. Both options have a few things in common.

 Both are primarily delivered online, accessible via online course modules from your own computer or laptop.
 Both could be completed from anywhere.
 Both are flexible options, designed to help all kinds of different students earn their degrees on their own terms.
 Both synchronous and asynchronous learning options, in some cases, might even be offered by the same program.
 However, beyond that, they can be a little different.

-Synchronous vs Asynchronous Learning
+Synchronous vs Asynchronous Learning: What's The Difference?

 Define Synchronous Learning Further

 - Chat: Synchronous chat rooms allow multiple users to log in and interact.
 This is a great way to ask questions and to share resources and insights.
 Many online course modules have chat interfaces built in, so you could participate right from your browser.

 - Voice (telephone or voice-over IP): If you work in a business setting, this might be familiar.
 Some courses might enable you to conference call with your professor and peers, using either your computer or phone.

 - Video or web conferencing: This type of feature could be a great option, especially if you want to mimic a classroom experience!
 Using your webcam, you could talk to your professor face to face, share media (like documents, presentations, and poll questions) and more!
 In some cases, you might even be able to save the video or web conference to review again later when you study.

 - Live Streaming: Some synchronous learning programs may go a step further in emulating the traditional classroom, by live streaming your professor’s lecture, as if you were sitting in the classroom with them!
 In many cases, this may also be recorded for later, so you can watch it over again if you missed something.